SystemsApproach/tcpcc/variants.rst

 earlier, three other factors have the potential to change the equation.
 First, 5G deployments will likely support *network slicing*, a mechanism that isolates different classes of traffic.
-This means each slice has its own queue, where these queues can be sized and scheduled in different ways.
+This means each slice has its own queue that can be sized and scheduled in a traffic-specific way.
 Second, the proliferation of *small cells* will likely reduce the number of flows competing for bandwidth at a given basestation.
-Whether this reduces the pressure to maximize spectrum utilization is yet to be seen.
-Third, it will become increasingly common for 5G-connected devices to be served from a nearby edge cloud rather than a server on the other side of the Internet.
+How this impacts the scheduler's approach to maximizing spectrum utilization is yet to be seen.
+Third, it will become increasingly common for 5G-connected devices to be served from a nearby edge cloud rather than from the other side of the Internet.
 This means end-to-end TCP connections will have much shorter round-trip times, which will make the congestion control algorithm more responsive to changes in the available capacity in the RAN.
-There are no guarantees, of course, but all of this is to say that we can expect ample opportunities to tweak congestion control algorithms well into the future.
+There are no guarantees, of course, but all these factors should provide ample opportunities to tweak congestion control algorithms well into the future.